 The uterus undergoes inflammation so as to prevent maintaining the egg, even in the unfortunate situation that the egg has already been fertilized.

 Once a medical professional has fitted the copper IUD, it can be left in the vagina for almost a decade and provides hassle-free protection from sperms.

 The need for reminders, constant pills, keeping a track of your menstrual cycle and post-sex pregnancy worries can all be succumbed by the inculcation of a copper IUD.
 However, rare side effects such as ectopic pregnancy and Pelvic Inflammatory Disease (PID) can occur.

 This too is a barrier method for birth control and it does not include any inculcation of man-made hormones.
 The diaphragm is generally positioned right above the cervix along with a spermicide at a duration of 1 hour before sex and at least 4 to 6 hours post-sex.

 The spermicide must be applied along the edges of the diaphragm for a complete defense mechanism against sperms.
 By the looks of it, you can imagine a dome-shaped cup with a flexible rim for greater adjustability.
-Just as any medical action, as long as the instructions given by a medical professional are followed, the chances of pregnancy are drastically low.
+Just as with any medical action, as long as the instructions given by a medical professional are followed, the chances of pregnancy are drastically low.